risk-first/website/estimating/Analogies.md

 This is a lot like a country-wide transport network:

  - Large cities are connected together with efficient transport options because people are going to make that journey a lot.
 Therefore, these are _high value_ routes.
- -Small, far-away outposts are poorly connected to the rest of the network - maybe by dirt roads or precarious mountain passes.
+ - Small, far-away outposts are poorly connected to the rest of the network - maybe by dirt roads or precarious mountain passes.

 ![Mazes Meets Fractals](/images/estimates/dimensions-3.png)